gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-environment-maps.md

     reflectionDir = eyeToSurfaceDir –
         2 ∗ dot(surfaceNormal, eyeToSurfaceDir) ∗ surfaceNormal

 Thinking about what we can see it's true.
-Recall from the [lighting articles] that a dot product of 2 vectors returns the cosine of the angle between the 2 vectors.
-Adding vectors gives as a new vector so let's take the example of a eye looking directly perpendicular to a flat surface.
+Recall from the [lighting articles](webgl-3d-lighting-directional.html) that a dot product of 2 vectors returns the cosine of the angle between the 2 vectors.
+Adding vectors gives us a new vector so let's take the example of an eye looking directly perpendicular to a flat surface.

 <div class="webgl_center"><img src="resources/reflect-180-01.svg" style="width: 400px"></div>